Pedrojok01/fury-racing/contracts/README.md

 ```

 You should see your contracts address in the console, and a link to the explorer with your contracts verified!

+And, that's it!
+You are ready to start racing!

 <br></br>